Morris E. Leeds: Biography

-Leeds was born in Philadelphia in 1869 to Barclay Robert and Mary (Maule) Leeds.
-After attending the Westtown School, he graduated with a B.S. at Haverford College in 1888.
+Leeds was born into a staunch Quaker household in Philadelphia in 1869 to Barclay Robert and Mary (Maule) Leeds.
+After attending the Westtown School, he graduated with a B.S. from Haverford College in 1888.
 During 1892–93, he was a graduate student in physics at the University of Berlin.

-After graduation in 1888, Leeds started working in industry.
-By 1899, he had cofounded his own firm to manufacture electrical instruments, Morris E. Leed's & Co., where he became managing partner.
+After graduation in 1888, Leeds started working in industry and by 1899 Leeds was cofounder and managing partner of his own firm, Morris E. Leed's & Co., manufacturing electrical instruments.
 In 1903, he founded a second company called Leeds & Northrup with Edwin Fitch Northrup to manufacture electrical instruments and pyrometers.
 He served as president of Leeds & Northrup until 1939 and chairman of the board of directors until 1952.
-He was an active Orthodox Quaker all his life.
+He remained an active Quaker his entire life.

 Leeds was inducted into the Academy of Natural Sciences, the American Academy of Political and Social Science, the American Academy of Arts and Sciences, and the American Philosophical Society.
 He received the Edward Longstreth Medal from the Franklin Institute in 1920, the Henry Laurence Gantt Medal in 1936, the ASME Medal in 1946, and the IEEE Edison Medal in 1948.